Brandon Pursall

-Brandon Edward Pursall (born 16 March 2004) is an English footballer who plays as a defender for Austrian Regionalliga club LASK Amateure OÖ.
+Brandon Edward Pursall (born 16 March 2004) is an English footballer who plays as a defender for SKU Amstetten.

 Career

 Pursall joined Argyle's academy set-up as an under-9.
 He represented the East Cornwall Schoolboys side in the under-14 and under-15 categories.
 He signed a two-year scholarship deal with Argyle in the summer of 2020.

 Pursall made his professional debut on 8 September 2020, as a 76th minute substitute for club captain Gary Sawyer, in a 3–2 defeat to Norwich City U21s in the EFL Trophy.

 He made his full debut in Argyle's next game in the competition, playing 90 minutes at left-centre-half, in Argyle's 2–0 EFL Trophy defeat to Cheltenham Town on 6 October 2020.

 On 25 July 2022, Pursall signed for Southern Football League Premier Division South club Plymouth Parkway on a short-term loan deal.

 He was released by Plymouth at the end of the 2022–23 season.

 In June 2024, Pursall was announced to have joined LASK reserves side, LASK Amateure OÖ, playing in the Austrian Regionalliga.
+On 17 February 2026, it was confirmed that Pursall had joined 2.
+Liga side SW Bregenz on loan.

+In July 2026, Pursall joined 2.
+Liga side SKU Amstetten on a permanent deal.